Skip to main content

 • Can I use Active Directory for SSO?

 Yes.
 We support any OIDC, Active Directory, or LDAP standard identity provider.
 Further this does not require a connection back to Conduktor.
 It integrates directly with your identify provider.
+View all our options for configuring SSO here

-• How can we deploy Conduktor Platform?
+• How can we deploy Conduktor?

 Conduktor runs as docker container that you can deploy wherever you like.
 With the Docker container you can run Conduktor in any platform that runs Docker containers (ECS/EKS/Fargate, EC2, Kubernetes, GKE, Azure Container service, etc.).
+See the full list of deployment guides here here

 • Can we use IAM + MSK?